Coding-Coach/coding-coach/README.md

 ### Slack

 Coding Coach is on Slack!
-[Click here](https://coding-coach.slack.com/) to join.
+[Click here](https://coding-coach.slack.com/) to sign in.

 ### Coding Coach Board